balram7878/Web-Development-Learning/Backend/readme.md

 # HTTP methods

 - Get: read data from the server

+* Get method also send data through the URL using query parameter but for small and non-sensitive data.
+But there are somolimitations to send data from get method

+1. Visible data in the browser's address bar (not secure)
+2. Limited data size
+3. cached and bookmarked which is not good for sensitive data

 - Post: send new data to the server
 - Patch: update part of the data (partial update)
 - Put: update existing data (full replace)